jkimball54/Launch-Mod2-AnimalTracker/README.md

     Assert.Equal("Nile", dog.Name);
 }

+[Fact]
+public void Dog_Constructor_InitializesDogObject()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");

+    Assert.Equal("Nile", dog.Name);
+    Assert.Equal("Golden Retriever", dog.Breed);
+    Assert.True(dog.IsHungry);
+}

+[Fact]
+public void Dog_Eat_SetsIsHungryProperty()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");
+    dog.Eat()
+    Assert.False(dog.IsHungry);
+}

+[Fact]
+public void Dog_Sleep_SetsIsHungryProperty()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");
+    dog.Sleep()
+    Assert.True(dog.IsHungry);
+}

+[Fact]
+public void Dog_Speak_ReturnsString()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");

+    Assert.Equal("Bark Bark!", dog.Speak());
+}
 ```

 5. What is a merge conflict, and when might you encounter one?
+A merge conflict is when two commits are editting the same line.
+You might encounter one when you are trying to merge a branch onto main that already has code where you have added some.
 1. You and a partner are working on a project together.
 Your partner is working on aa-branch; you are working on bb-branch.
 In as much detail as possible, describe how you both would get your work combined onto the main branch.
+On the main branch in github you (whether you are aa-branch or bb-branch) would submit a pull request, it would then be approved and merged.
+Afterwards, the other branch would also submit a pull request, if there were merge conflicts they would be resolved, approved, and then also merged to the main branch
 1. Why is it good practice to have someone else approve and/or merge your PR?
+  Another set of eyes on your code is always a good idea, it allows for another fresh party to look over what you have written to make sure there would be no issues with merging the code into the main branch.
 **Before moving on to the next section, commit your work and push your main branch!**

 ## Git Exercise (6 points possible)